How to request and receive professional infographics for your business.

 You will be asked to select which brand profile you would like to link with each brief.
 Are there any colors, fonts, logos, etc that we need to include in the infographic?
 If you have an official brand manual, please select it here.
 This will help us better understand your brand's visual strategy and will dictate what style we approach when creating your graphics.

-👉🏻 You can choose an already created brand profile, allowing your designer to have access to those brand assets you want redesigned or used as inspiration, making the process faster and easier.
+👉🏻 You can choose an already created brand profile, allowing your designer to have access to those brand assets you want to be redesigned or used as inspiration, making the process faster and easier.

 ☝🏻 For how to create brand profiles and link them to your requests, check 👉🏻 Brand Profiles